"compiler-rt" runtime libraries

-The compiler-rt project is a simple library that provides an implementation of the low-level target-specific hooks required by code generation and other runtime components.
+builtins - a simple library that provides an implementation of the low-level target-specific hooks required by code generation and other runtime components.
 For example, when compiling for a 32-bit target, converting a double to a 64-bit unsigned integer is compiling into a runtime call to the "__fixunsdfdi" function.
-The compiler-rt library provides optimized implementations of this and other low-level routines.
+The builtins library provides optimized implementations of this and other low-level routines, either in target-independent C form, or as a heavily-optimized assembly.

 All of the code in the compiler-rt project is dual licensed under the MIT license and the UIUC License (a BSD-like license).